A Dollar Too Strong

 | United Kingdom | ~$1.0 billion | Bought pounds |

-But the real significance of the Plaza Accord was not the direct intervention itself, which was modest relative to the scale of global currency markets.
+What mattered most was not the direct intervention itself, which was modest relative to the scale of global currency markets.
 It was the signal.
 By announcing publicly that the world's five major economic powers wanted the dollar to fall, the G5 ministers changed the expectations of every participant in the foreign exchange market.
 Speculators who had been riding the dollar's appreciation suddenly found themselves on the wrong side of a trade backed by the collective will of five governments.
-The signal effect dwarfed the actual volume of central bank selling.
 As Obstfeld (1990) argued, the intervention worked primarily through its effect on expectations rather than through the mechanical impact of official sales on the supply of dollars.

 But the macroeconomic policy response was catastrophic.
-The Bank of Japan, under pressure to support growth in the face of the rising yen, cut its discount rate from 5.0% to 2.5% between January 1986 and February 1987; the lowest level in Japanese history at that time.
-It maintained this ultralow rate until May 1989, long after the economy had recovered from the initial yen shock.
+Under pressure to support growth in the face of the rising yen, the Bank of Japan cut its discount rate from 5.0% to 2.5% between January 1986 and February 1987 β the lowest level in Japanese history at that time β and maintained this ultralow rate until May 1989, long after the economy had recovered from the initial yen shock.

-The Plaza Accord demonstrated that coordinated government intervention in currency markets could work; at least in the short and medium term.
+The Plaza Accord demonstrated that coordinated government intervention in currency markets could work, at least in the short and medium term.
 The dollar came down substantially, the protectionist threat in Congress was defused, and a trade war was averted.
 For those interested in how currency dynamics affect investment strategy, the accord's lessons remain relevant to understanding the carry trade and interest rate differentials that continue to drive capital flows across borders.

 Related

-Market Histories Research Learn more about our methodology.
+Historical records Learn more about our methodology.